nic-dgl104-winter-2022/class-textbook/ch7/Design Patterns/README.md

 <p align="justify">
 The solution is to create a class that includes all the features that we need from the library.
 That class needs to grab everything that it needs from the third-party library to develop simplified versions of them.
 Then, if we need to change the feature, all we need to do is rewrite the Facade class instead of changing all the calls of third-party’s functions.
 </p>

+### **Implementation**
+1. Check if you could create a simpler version of it.
+If possible, define a **Facade** class that contains all the features you need from the library.
+2. The **Facade** class has a responsibility to initialize the third-party library and only needs to make changes here when you want to change the library's configuration.
+3. Make sure the subsystem code only communicates with your **Facade** class when it uses the feature of the third-party library.
+4. If the code becomes long and complicated, break it down into small classes.

 ### **Example (with Javascript)**
 #### Scenario